Princess Principal: Crown Handler

 A sequel to the anime series was announced in April 2018.
 The staff and cast for the first film in the series were revealed in September 2019, with Koga replacing Ayaka Imamura as the voice actress for Ange due to the latter's health condition.
-That film's production was completed in March 2020.
+Its production was completed in March 2020.
 The staff and cast for the second film in the series were revealed in July 2021, while its production was completed in August.
 The staff and cast for the third film in the series were revealed in November 2022.

-Two films in the series have been released in Japan since 2021: Princess Principal: Crown Handler – Chapter 1 on February 11, 2021, and Princess Principal: Crown Handler – Chapter 2 on September 23.
-The film series has grossed million in Japan.
-The third film in the series, Princess Principal: Crown Handler – Chapter 3, is set to be released in Japan on April 7, 2023.
+The staff and cast for the fourth film were revealed in February 2025.